Canon 1300D vs Nikon D7200

 Review summary: Canon 1300D vs Nikon D7200

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Nikon D7200 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More compact: Is smaller (129x101mm vs 136x107mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 280g or 37 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced category (63 percent cheaper at launch).